pocketzworld/url-shortener-tech-test/README.md

 A Makefile and Dockerfile are also included for your convenience to run and test the web service.

-You are not required to use Docker for your implementation, so feel free to modify this project and README to reflect how your implementation should be run and tested.
+Note that you are not required to use Docker or the provided FastAPI skeleton for your implementation, if you are more comfortable with other tools or frameworks.
+Your solution must still meet the requirements described in the Project Description.
+The following sections will assume that you are using Docker and FastAPI, but feel free to update the project and make sure to modify the README to reflect how your implementation should be run and tested.

 ### Running the service